valenproz/SQL-Projects/README.md

+###  📑 SQL Projects  📑
-This Repository will hold all of the code and queries from the projects created in SQL.
+> The purpose of this repository is to hold all the personal projects I've done using SQL.